carpentries/maintainer-onboarding/episodes/04-infrastructure.md

 Up until March 2020, the lesson infrastructure was maintained by the [Lesson Infrastructure Committee](https://carpentries.org/lesson-infra/).
-The activity of the Committee was put on hold during the COVID-19 pandemic and we are making concious strategic decisions about how to reform this committee ahead of January 2023.
+The activity of the Committee was put on hold during the COVID-19 pandemic and we are making concious strategic decisions about how to reform this committee ahead of May 2023.

 The Lesson Infrastructure is officially maintained by the [Curriculum Team](https://carpentries.org/core-team-projects/#curriculum-team), with the help of [Maxim